-- 1) fully automatic pellet inspection stations especially designed or prepared for checking final dimensions and surface defects of the fuel pellets; - 2) automatic welding machines especially designed or prepared for welding end caps onto the fuel pins (or rods); - 3) automatic test and inspection stations especially designed or prepared for checking the integrity of completed fuel pins (or rods).
+- 1. Fully automatic pellet inspection stations especially designed or prepared for checking final dimensions and surface defects of the fuel pellets; - 2.
+Automatic welding machines especially designed or prepared for welding end caps onto the fuel pins (or rods); - 3.
+Automatic test and inspection stations especially designed or prepared for checking the integrity of completed fuel pins (or rods); - 4.
+Systems especially designed or prepared to manufacture nuclear fuel cladding.

-Item 3 typically includes equipment for: a) x-ray examination of pin (or rod) end cap welds, b) helium leak detection from pressurized pins (or rods), and c) gamma-ray scanning of the pins (or rods) to check for correct loading of the fuel pellets inside.
+Item 3 typically includes equipment for:

+(a) X-ray examination of pin (or rod) end cap welds;

+- (b) Helium leak detection from pressurised pins (or rods); - (c) Gamma-ray scanning of the pins (or rods) to check for correct loading of the fuel pellets inside.